confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-predictive-ai/README.md

 ***

 ## <a name="step-7"></a>Configure the clients.
-The next step is to run the producer to produce 100 transactions to the **transactions** topic.
+The next step is to run the producer to produce transaction records to the **transactions** topic.

 1. Open VS Code or any editor of your choice and open the github repository folder and run the following command
 ```bash